pernicat/arcgis-to-mapbox/README.md

 `Layers` tab on the left colum

-By stules at the top click on `blank` and change the name of the style.
+By styles at the top click on `blank` and change the name of the style.

 Click `+`
+Select `Custom Layer`
+Under Source select the new tileset
 Select the new tileset
 Click the `Styles` tab
 Click `</>` at the bottom
 Copy and paste the style from `/styles`

+To View: 11.77
+44.708,-85.437

 publish
 share